SagarRuhil/Campus-Connect/README.md

 1. Primary Users: Students and campus administrators.
 2. Secondary Stakeholders: Faculty, facility managers, and campus security teams who indirectly benefit from the platform's features.

-Question 2.Briefly describe the real-world use case and the value it provides.
+Question 2.
+Briefly describe the real-world use case and the value it provides.
 Answer -
 Real-World Use Case: Imagine a university or college campus where students often face challenges like tracking their attendance, finding available rooms for study or group projects, or managing their schedules.
 Simultaneously, administrators struggle with tasks such as manually managing attendance, allocating rooms, ensuring campus safety, and analyzing data for decision-making.